HIllya51/LunaTranslator/README_en.md

 &emsp;&emsp;**Clipboard** Support to get text from the clipboard for translation

-&emsp;&emsp;**OCR** Support offline OCR (deployed), WindowsOCR, Baidu OCR, Youdao OCR, ocrspace, docsumo, and support binding screenshot windows to avoid window overlap.
+&emsp;&emsp;**OCR** In addition to the built-in OCR engine, it also supports Windows OCR, Baidu OCR, Youdao OCR, ocrspace, docsumo, Feishu OCR, and more.

-&emsp;&emsp;**HOOK** Support the use of HOOK to obtain text, support the use of special codes, support the automatic saving of games and HOOK, and automatic loading of HOOK
+&emsp;&emsp;**HOOK** Support the use of HOOK to obtain text, support the use of special codes, support automatic saving of games and HOOK, automatic loading of HOOK, etc. For some engines, embedded translation is also supported.

 #### Translators